-Dust around the room
+Dust around the room with a methodical approach

 Work either clockwise - or anti-clockwise - around the room to ensure that you clean all surfaces.
 Using a methodical approach like this helps to make sure that no areas get missed.